tadaszelvys/server-library/doc/Use.md

 Please read [this page](component/scope.md) to know how to create and use this component.

+# Access Token Manager

+Access tokens are one of the most important components in the OAuth2.
+They are issued by the authorization server to the clients.

-# JWT Access Token Manager
+## JWT Access Token Manager

+This manager will produce access tokens JSON Web Token (JWT) based.
+The tokens do not need a database and are digitaly signed by the authorization server.
+They can also be encrypted in order to protect confidential information leak.

+Please read [this page](component/jwt_access_token_manager.md) to know how to create and use this component.

+# Token Types

+## Token Type Manager

-#  Bearer Access Token Type
+##  Bearer Token Type

-#  MAC Access Token Type
+##  MAC Token Type

+##  POP Token Type

+This token type is not supported at the moment.

+# End User Manager

-# Client Managers
+# Client Manager Supervisor and Client Managers

+## Client Manager Supervisor

 ## Public Client Manager